 Scott Weiser is known to be a plain-spoken man.
 And when the "purveyor of the hardcore-Electro sound" gets the opportunity to talk about the syncopated scene, prepare for some lessons from a respectable veteran!
-For Technobass.net, the co-founder of the legendary Jackal & Hyde project along with long time partner-in-crime Todd Walker goes back into time with me, revealing how he jumped into the Electro train when he was a child, how he started Jackal & Hyde, and how he judges the current dance Electro scene today.
-With numerous instant classics on labels such as Hallucination Recordings and Frajile Records (as J&H), Dynamix II with David Noller (as Dynamix II), Joey Boy (as Industrial Bass Machine along with UK's Bass Junkie) just to name a few, Scott has nothing more to prove that he hasn't finished to get talked about!
+For Technobass.net, the co-founder of the legendary Jackal & Hyde project along with long time partner-in-crime Todd Walker goes back into time with me, revealing how he jumped onto the Electro train when he was a child, how he started Jackal & Hyde, and how he judges the current dance Electro scene today.
+With numerous instant classics on labels such as Hallucination Recordings (owned by the legendary Rabbit In The Moon), Dominance Electricity (Germany), and Dynamix II Records with David Noller (as Dynamix II), Scott has nothing more to prove that he hasn't finished to get talked about!

 Chris Nexus 6: Welcome Scott, it’s an honor to have you do this interview with me, I am a huge fan of your music!
 This might be a famous story, but from my European eyes, it remains untold.
 Briefly tell me how you got into making music, what were your main influences as a kid?
 What inspired you to get into making music?